JennyHalbert/JennyHalbert/README.md

-- 👋 Hi, I’m @JennyHalbert
+- Hi, I’m @JennyHalbert
-- 👀 I’m interested in data analytics and all things software engineering related.
+- I’m interested in data analytics and all things software engineering related.
-- 🌱 I'm currently studying software engineering.
+- I'm currently pursuing a Bachelor of Engineering in Software Engineering.

 <!---